SingleDreamer/classwork/Stuyablo/3/Group2/README.md

 ## Characters

+NOTE: major modifications were made to the character class.
+Methods that should be shared by most characters such as leveling up and attacking are included in Character.class.

 Basic stats of all characters: `strength`, `dexterity`, and `intellegence`.

 **The Elf**: The elf is a player character.
 As the elf you can choose to upgrade your weapon from the default "basic dagger" to something better.